WRDS 150B is offered in a wide variety of topics from departments and instructors across UBC.

 Available Times: 10:00 AM, 1:00 PM

-This multi-discourse approach to the provided topic provides a foundation for engaging thoughtfully with scholarly conversations and published research across a range of disciplinary perspectives.
+The course’s discursive approach invites students to engage with scholarly conversations and published research across a range of disciplinary perspectives.
 The course will entail writing about these research perspectives as well as producing research of your own.

 Instructor: Nazih El-Bezre